fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 ## Testing out Verify

 We currently have no users, so let's create one.
 Click the **Or sign up for flavor** link on the page.
-Enter a username, password, and your mobile telephone number.
+Enter a username, password, and mobile telephone number.
 Your number should include the country code prefix and no dashes.
-We will send a two-factor authentication code to this mobile number as part of the user login, so make sure to use a real mobile number, not something like a Google Voice number.
-If you are in the US, enter the number as something like "15556661234"
+We will send a two-factor authentication code to this mobile number as part of the user login, so make sure to use an actual mobile number, not a Google Voice number.
+If you are in the US, an example will look like "15556661234".

 Once you have entered your user information click **Register**.